Ninnat/ninnat.github.io/_posts/2021-01-22-blog-migration.md

 	```
 	After installing  Git Credential Manager for Windows (1.20.0), `git push` still prompt failed authentication but after enough failures it just works.

-While my old site used [Redcarpet](https://www.rubydoc.info/gems/redcarpet/3.2.2) to write in markdown if I recall correctly, this site uses [kramdown](https://kramdown.gettalong.org/index.html), which I suspect is the reason some markdown elements in my old posts stop working.
+While my old site used [Redcarpet](https://www.rubydoc.info/gems/redcarpet/3.2.2), this site uses [kramdown](https://kramdown.gettalong.org/index.html), which I suspect is the reason some markdown elements in my old posts stop working.
 But all in all, they only need slight adjustment (like line breaks in appropriate places) to start working again.

 # Customization